shinkitsune/laravel-admin/readme.md

 - Connect your database and create database with name
 ```
-$ homestead
+$ create database homestead;
 ```

-- Create user homestead with password admin in your database;
+- Create user 'homestead' with password 'admin' in your database;
 ```
+$ CREATE USER 'new_user'@'localhost' IDENTIFIED BY 'new_password';

 - Run artisan commands.
 ```